Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 				AAAAAAAAAAAAAAAAAAA=
 				</data>

-I dont know if 13.5 braeks things again.
+I dont know if 13.5 breaks things again.

 ## This whole project would not be possible without the help and patience of: [marianopela](https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh), [lietxia](https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh) and [Lorys89](https://github.com/Lorys89)